 Wildlife Commission asks beachgoers to watch for nesting birds

-Waterbirds are nesting and brood-rearing now through Aug.
-31
+Shorebirds are nesting and brood-rearing now through August 31

-“Birds have their ways of letting you know when you’re too close,” said Carmen Johnson, the Wildlife Commission’s waterbird biologist.
-“They’ll call loudly and dive at you.
+“Birds have their ways of letting you know when you’re too close,” said Dr. Sara Schweitzer, assistant chief of the Wildlife Commission’s Wildlife Diversity Program, wildlife management division.
+“They’ll call loudly and often fly at you, only pulling up when a foot or so above your head.
 Some species will pretend to have a broken wing to lure you or other perceived predators away from the nest and chicks.”

 Because beachgoers may not recognize bird-nesting habitats, the Wildlife Commission asks the public to observe the black-and-white signs posted by the agency and signs posted by agency partners around important beach-nesting areas and islands.
 The signs help people avoid nesting grounds from April 1 through Aug.
 31 — the sensitive nesting and brood-rearing season — and advise that entering an area can result in the loss of eggs or chicks.